Youngdo-Kim/Youngdo-Kim.github.io/Research/_posts/2024-06-14-Highlighted Research.md

 </figure>

-<br>CNNs can be used to analyze red blood cell images to predict their orientation.
+<br>CNNs can be used to analyze red blood cell images to predict their orientation angle.
 By training the model with labeled images, it learns to accurately determine the angle of the cells, which can be crucial for medical diagnostics.

 <figure style="margin: 0; text-align: center;">
   <img src="/Research/figures/AI2.png" alt= "CNN model">
   <figcaption style="font-size: 0.9em; color: #555;">2.
-CNN to Learn and Predict the Orientation of RBCs</figcaption>
+CNN to Learn and Predict the Orientation Angles of RBCs</figcaption>
 </figure>

 <br>The supervised learning model partially overcame the limitations of DIHM.
-However, each time we study new samples, we must rebuild the dataset.
-It requires significant time and computational cost for data collection and model training.
-To address this problem, we are implementing a <strong>self-supervised learning method</strong> to directly predict the features from an object image.
+However, each time new samples are studied, the dataset must be rebuilt.
+This process requires significant time and computational cost for data collection and model training.
+To address this problem, a <strong>self-supervised learning method</strong> is being implemented to directly predict the features from an object image.